C++ Program To Concatenate Two Strings Using Operator Overloading - C++ Programming Tutorial

 Explanation:

-• In this example, a class called AddingString is used to concatenate strings.
-It stores the input strings in two member variables, st1 and st2 .
-The supplied strings are used by the constructor AddingString for initializing st1 and st2.
-The operator "+ "function has been overloaded to use strcat to conduct string concatenation and show the result.
+• In this illustration, a class named AddingString is employed to combine strings.
+It preserves the input strings in st1 and st2 member variables.
+The constructor AddingString initializes st1 and st2 with the provided strings.
+The operator "+ " has been redefined to utilize strcat for string concatenation and displaying the outcome.

-• Two strings, string1, and string2, are initialized by the main function.
-Using string1 and string2, it generates an object op of the AddingString The concatenation is then started, and the result is printed by calling the operator "+" function with the unary "+" operator using the op object.
+• The main function initializes two strings, string1 and string2.
+By utilizing these strings, it creates an instance op of the AddingString class.
+The concatenation process is then initiated, and the output is exhibited by invoking the operator "+" method with the unary "+" operator on the op object.

 • Approach 2: By using binary operator overloading

-Create a class that has a string variable and an operator function called "+" that takes an instance of the class's members as input and combines the variable of that instance with the present instance's string variable.
+Define a class containing a string variable, along with an operator method named "+" that accepts another instance of the class as an argument and merges the string variable of that instance with the current instance's string variable.

-The class variable of each of the instances should now be concatenated using the overloading operator (+) function.
+The class variable within each instance must now be combined using the overloading operator function (+).

 Example: